Lint or Lent

 The words lint and lent have completely different meanings.

-• Lint is a noun that means small fibers or dust found on clothing or fabric.
+• Is a noun that means small fibers or dust found on clothing or fabric.

-• Lent is the past tense of the verb lend, meaning to give something temporarily.
+• Is the past tense of the verb lend, meaning to give something temporarily.

 • I removed lint from my jacket before the meeting.